yyydbdbdb/Flow360RestApi/v.0.1.md

   A user is allowed to add multiple cases of the same name, for which the server will return different caseId's.
-  Thus, UI designers should beware that this call is not idempotent.
+  Thus, UI designers should be aware that this call is not idempotent.

   Time in response should be in UTC.